Paragon International University: History

 In 2010, Zaman University was founded as a new member of Zaman educational institutions.
 The success of Zaman International Schools (Primary and High School) inspired the management board of Zaman Co.
 Ltd. to contribute further to Cambodia's higher education sector by establishing Zaman University.

 On 28 January 2019, Zaman University was re-branded as Paragon International University which was approved by the Ministry of Education, Youth and Sport (Cambodia).

 Location

-Paragon International University has only one campus which is located in the capital city of Phnom Penh in Tuol Kork Area.
+Paragon International University has two campuses: the "Main Campus", and the newly added Faculty of Economics and Administrative Sciences building "EAS campus" opened in November 2025.
+Both campuses are located on the same street, and only 600m apart in the capital city of Phnom Penh in Tuol Kork Area.